maddisondesigns/pride-codes/readme.txt

 == Description ==

 [pride.codes](https://pride.codes/) provides a collection of simple widgets for businesses to add to their sites.
-We want businesses to actively show their support for their LGBTQI+ colleagues.
+We want businesses to actively show their support for their LGBTQI+ friends & colleagues.

 The Marriage equality campaign is about the values we hold dear.
 All Australians (or people from any country, for that matter) should be treated equally under the law — and that includes being able to marry the person they love.